dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

 Step 2: Install Miniconda and Python
 -------------------------------------
-Once Homebrew has been installed and you have RESTARTED you terminal, paste the following code in your terminal and press enter.
+Once Homebrew has been installed and you have RESTARTED your terminal, paste the following code in your terminal and press enter.

 .. tip::
     You can copy and paste all code in the grey code blocks below by hovering your mouse over the block and pressing the icon in the top right.